-DEGREES: M.Ed. in Administration and Supervision and Ed.D. in Educational Leadership (see Doctor of Education)
+DEGREES: M.Ed. in Educational Leadership, M.Ed. in Educational Technology Leadership and Ed.D. in Educational Leadership (see Doctor of Education)

-CREDENTIALS DEADLINES: Individuals interested in applying for admission should contact the Department of Instructional Leadership and Counseling for an application packet for the degree and area of interest.
+CREDENTIALS DEADLINES: Individuals interested in applying for admission should contact the Department of Educational Leadership and Counseling for an application packet for the degree and area of interest.

-PROGRAM ADMISSION (M.Ed. in Administration and Supervision): In addition to the University requirements for admission to the Graduate School at ULM, applicants for admission to the Master of Education in Administration and Supervision program must present a combined score of 1875 on a scale which is found by multiplying the undergraduate grade-point average by the combined Graduate Record Examination Test score (Verbal plus Quantitative) in order to qualify for "Regular Status."
+PROGRAM ADMISSION (M.Ed. in Educational Leadership): In addition to the University requirements for admission to the Graduate School at ULM, applicants for admission to the Master of Education in Educational Leadership program must present a combined score of 1875 on a scale computed by multiplying the undergraduate gradepoint average by the combined Graduate Record Examination Test score (Verbal plus Quantitative) in order to qualify for "Regular Status."
 Students scoring between 1650 and 1875 (GRE X GPA) may be admitted on "Conditional Status."

-Candidates for admission will be required to furnish, upon request, additional information to the Department of Instructional Leadership and Counseling.
+Candidates for admission will be required to furnish additional information to the Department of Educational Leadership and Counseling.
 Requested material must be on file before the applicant can be reviewed for admission.